Lars Stindl: Senior

-Stindl was first called up to the senior national team in 2017, for the friendly against Denmark on 6 June 2017, for the 2018 World Cup qualification match against San Marino on 10 June 2017 and for the 2017 Confederations Cup to be held from 17 June to 2 July 2017.
+Stindl was first called up to the senior national team in May 2017, for the friendly against Denmark on 6 June 2017, for the 2018 World Cup qualification match against San Marino on 10 June 2017 and for the 2017 Confederations Cup to be held from 17 June to 2 July 2017.

-Stindl made his international debut on 6 June against Denmark, where he started for the game and played the full 90 minutes.
+Stindl made his international debut on the 6 June match against Denmark, where he started the game and played the full 90 minutes.

 In the opening game of the 2017 FIFA Confederations Cup against Australia, Stindl scored his first goal for Germany in the fifth minute of the match.
 He followed this up with his second international goal in Germany's 1–1 draw with Chile three days later.
-He repeated the feat against the same opposition in the Final of the tournament, scoring the only goal of the match to help Germany claim the title, finishing as joint top goalscorer with three goals.
+He repeated the feat against the same opposition in the final of the tournament, scoring the only goal of the match to help Germany claim the title, finishing as joint top goalscorer with three goals.

-On 14 November 2017 he scored a vital equaliser in the 90th minute of a friendly against France (which was the last friendly match of Germany in that year and Germans were lagging behind by 1–2), which ensured Germany's unbeaten streak remaining alive in 2017.
-His eleventh and final match was a 0-1 loss against Brazil in March 2018.
+On 14 November 2017, he scored a vital equaliser in the 90th minute of a friendly against France (which was the last friendly match of Germany in that year and Germans were lagging behind by 1–2), which ensured Germany's unbeaten streak remaining alive in 2017.
+His eleventh and final appearance for the national team was a 0–1 loss against Brazil in March 2018.